Old Habits

 old habits, they’re always on your shoulder

-old habits, they get worse when you get older
+old habits, they get harder when you get older

 my mamma read me stories